ibm-cloud-docs/assistant/deploy-web-chat.md

 The suggestions list is populated with dialog nodes that condition on intents that are related in some way to the matched intent.
 The intents are ones that the AI model considered to be possible alternatives, but that didn't meet the high confidence threshold that is required for a node to be listed as a disambiguation option.
 Any dialog node with a node name (or external node name) can be shown as a suggestion, unless its **Show node name** setting is set to **Off**.

-To enable suggestions, complete the following steps:
+To customize suggestions, complete the following steps:

-1. Open the *Suggestion* tab, and set the switch to **On**.
+1. Open the *Suggestion* tab.

+    Suggestions are enabled automatically for new web chat integrations.
+If it's not enabled, set the Suggestions switch to **On**.

     The *Include a connection to support* section is displayed where you can configure whether and how to give customers the ability to connect with support.
 1. Decide when you want an option to connect with support to be shown in the suggestions list.
 The choices are: